artemkotko14/qr_code_component/README.md

 ### Continued development

 In future projects, I want to focus on using Flexbox more extensively for layout and alignment, as it provides a powerful and efficient way to create responsive designs.
 Its ability to easily control the distribution of space, align items both vertically and horizontally, and adapt layouts across different screen sizes makes it an ideal tool for modern web development.
 By mastering Flexbox, I can reduce the complexity of CSS, avoid unnecessary workarounds with floats and positioning, and ensure that my designs remain flexible and adaptable to various devices and resolutions.

+### Useful resources

+- https://www.w3.org/Style/Examples/007/center.en.tmpl#:~:text=Centering%20a%20block%20or%20image&text=The%20way%20to%20do%20that,up%20all%20the%20available%20width. - This helped me with centering my card verically and horizontally